 The Run-a-thon, the Crow Island PTO’s largest fundraising event of the year, is a school tradition that dates back to 1985.
 The Run-a-thon promotes school spirit and physical fitness while raising funds for our school.
 It’s special because the money raised for the school is tied to the children’s participation and accomplishment.
 For this reason, the Run-a-thon is a meaningful replacement for other possible fundraising events (such as an annual auction).

-The 2017 Run-a-thon will take place on Friday, October 6th.
+The 2018 Run-a-thon will take place on Friday, October 5th.
 On that day, all children in grades 1-4 are encouraged to run or walk 30 laps around an assigned track behind the school.
 As each lap is completed, parent volunteers mark off the lap on a placard attached to each student’s back.
 It’s OK if a child completes fewer laps than the goal…and the Run-a-thon is not a race.
 The real aim on that day is to participate with classmates, get some exercise, and have fun!
 All children will receive a t-shirt with a specially designed crow from the PTO!

 How the Run-a-thon raises funds for Crow Island